ubisen/ubisen.github.io/terms-en.md

 		Sell, rent or sub-license material from https://ubsien.com Reproduce, duplicate or copy material from https://ubsien.com

-	Redistribute content from Ubisen (unless content is specifically made for redistribution).
-Hyperlinking to our Content

 		The following organizations may link to our Web site without prior written approval:
 			Government agencies;
 			Search engines;
 			News organizations;